 I use Gaia GPS as my primary navigation app, and I truly love it.
 Aside from providing 100s of map layers (including cell coverage, air quality, and more), it has some unique data I relied on in this trip: campsites.

-I arrived at the campsite right before sunset, set up tent, enjoyed the view for a bit and went to sleep.
+I arrived at the campsite right before sunset, set up a tent, enjoyed the view for a bit, and went to sleep.

 When this is what you wake up to, the day just can't be bad!